Chicago Train Accidents Can Cause Serious Injuries

 What Are Common Injuries From Chicago Train Accidents?

 Chicago train accidents can result in serious injuries such as fractures (broken bones) involving surgical repair, traumatic head injuries, various back & neck injuries, and sometimes wrongful death.
-We will work to help you make a monetary recovery for your pain and suffering, medical expenses, loss of income, disfigurement, loss of normal life, and any other losses sustained in an accident on the “L” train or any other train.
+A Chicago train accident lawyer will work to help you make a monetary recovery for your injuries and losses.
+This would include pain and suffering, medical expenses, loss of income, disfigurement, loss of normal life, and any other losses.

 Types of Train Accidents that Causes Injuries

-Accidents between trains tend to be highly publicized because there is always the risk of a large number of injuries or deaths.
-Passenger trains in Illinois regularly transport hundreds or even thousands of passengers at a time, meaning that a crash between two of these trains can put several thousand people at risk, not to mention those who are not on the train but in the area of a collision.
+Accidents between trains often receive a lot of publicity.
+This is because there is always the risk of a large number of injuries or deaths.
+Passenger trains in Illinois regularly transport hundreds of passengers at a time.
+Therefore, a crash between two of these trains can put many people at risk, not to mention those who are not on the train but in the area of a collision.

-In crashes between trains, it can be difficult to determine who is at fault for the collision or whether multiple mistakes led to the accident.
+In crashes between trains, it can be difficult to determine who is at fault or whether multiple mistakes led to the accident.
 For example:

-- or a controller may have placed two trains on the same tracks at the same time.
+- A controller directing two trains on the same tracks at the same time.

-- Some collisions occur when switching problems make it impossible for trains to take separate tracks and results in two trains sharing a track at the same time.
+- Switching problems that make it impossible for trains to take separate tracks, resulting in two trains sharing a track at the same time.

-- At times, there have been train collisions that involve only one train.
-This may be due to a defect in the train line itself, including the use of substandard materials during construction, like substandard steel.
+- Single train accidents, sometimes due to a defect in the train line itself.
+For example, the use of substandard materials during construction, like substandard steel.
 When inferior products are used, a train is at a greater risk for derailment, which places every passenger in harm’s way.